DSCI-554/project-elements/presentation/TRANSCRIPT.md

 ## Slide 7

 We optimized user interaction mostly on the maps.
 The user can click on a state to see the destinations that have had delayed flights on a certain date.
 Then, the user can hover over a path to see....

+We have two maps to show the details of each flight.
+One is the D3 map.
+By picking up the date, User can click on the state to show the delayed flights depart from it.
+When mouse move over the path, the delay information about the flight would be shown.
+The other one is the Mapbox map.
+This map asks users to input date and the airport code which they want to check.
+Then the map would plot the paths of flights.
+By clicking on one single path, the delay info would be shown on the page.
+Using two maps with similar function, because we want the map could be friendly to both PC and mobile end.

 ## Slide 8